New Mermaid & Graphviz diagrams in markdown preview

 Not a word processor.

-No bold/italic toolbar.
+No bold/italic toolbar for arbitrary text.
 Just markdown when you want it.

 Not a code IDE.